 But I have one major problem with reddit: the voting mechanic.
 It invites appeals to popularity, hurts feelings and makes every disagreement confrontational.

 I wish they would just hide the vote counts.
-It could still achieve the result of getting more liked posts to the top without any bad.
+It could still achieve the goal of getting more liked posts to the top without raising everyone's ire.

 Some people might argue that visible vote counts can be useful to quickly gauge consensus, and that's a valid point, I'll admit.
 Especially when two people disagree on a matter of fact and neither one has transferrable proof this can be useful.
 But it's not worth how much it damages the culture and relationships and quality of discussion.